MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 db12 <- read_csv("202304-tripdata.csv")
 ```

-<em>Check your "Enviroment" tab that all 12 files are loaded in R Studio</em>
+<em>Check your "Environment" tab to see that all 12 files are loaded in R Studio</em>

 </details>